Y-Foundry-Dao/yfd-docs/govern/participate/index.md

 As each block is created on-chain the unlock block is closer to being reached and $YFD unlocks from the Forge and becomes available to withdraw.

-{: .highlight-title }
-> Reaching Quorum
->
-> Because $YFD unlocks due to fYFD points decaying each block, inactive users slowly lose goverance power.
-This means that active users that reclaim and relock $YFD stand to gain an increased proportion of governance power over time which should, in theory, reduce the threshold to reach quorum.

 ### What can a user do with fYFD points
 Users who lock $YFD in the Forge Contract become a member of the Boule.

-WIP
-{: .label .label-blue}